Heinzaybo/Group6-/Use cases/usecase1.md

 ### Goal in Context

-As a forecaster I want to organise all the countries in the world organised by largest population to smallest so that I can view all the countries in the world.
+As a forecaster, I want to organise all the countries in the world organised by largest population to smallest so that I can view all the countries in the world.

 ### Scope